777reet/PhotoDiaries/README.md

 # Photobooth Studio

-A modern web-based photobooth application built with vanilla Python JavaScript and CSS.
-Capture photos through your webcam or upload images, apply real-time filters, create photo strips, and manage your photo gallery.
+A modern web-based photobooth application with AI-powered image similarity search.
+Features a FastAPI backend with ChromaDB vector database for intelligent photo management and discovery.

 ## Features